Madonna stunned the 2009 MTV Video Music Awards on Sunday (13Sep09) by opening the show with a tribute to Michael Jackson.

 Madonna confessed she and Jackson fell out of touch but she felt "his pain" when "the witch hunt began" and he was accused of child molestation, adding, "I know what it's like to walk down the street and feel like the whole world has turned against you."

 Holding back tears, Madonna revealed she felt she and the world had "abandoned" the King of Pop after she heard he had died in June (09).

 She added, "We had allowed this magnificent creature that once set the world on fire to somehow slip through the cracks.
 While he was trying to build a family and rebuild his career, we were all busy passing judgment.
 Most of us had turned our backs on him."

 The pop star concluded by calling Jackson a "king" and adding, "He was also a human being and alas we are all human beings, and sometimes we have to lose things before we can truly appreciate them.

 "I want to end this on a positive note and say that my sons, aged nine and four, are obsessed with Michael Jackson.
 There's a whole lot of crotch-grabbing and moonwalking going on in my house."

-Her heart-felt tribute preceded a dance tribute to the King of Pop as footage from the Thriller, Smooth Criminal and Bad videos played on a big screen behind the stage.
+Her heart-felt tribute proceeded a dance tribute to the King of Pop as footage from the Thriller, Smooth Criminal and BAD videos played on a big screen behind the stage.
 Dancers hired for Jackson's doomed This Is It concerts in London performed step-by-step moves mirroring those on the screen.

 The tribute concluded with a short rendition of Scream - his duet with sister Janet, who appeared onstage from behind a smashed mirror.
 The two Jacksons appeared to dance and perform together.